Icenium/icenium-cli/README.md

 * Device drivers required by your system to recognize the connected Android device
 * G++ compiler
    * In the terminal, run `sudo apt-get install g++`
-* On 64-bit systems, you need to install the runtime libraries for the ia32/i386 architecture.
-   * In the terminal, run `sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0`.
-   * In the terminal, run `sudo apt-get install libgl1-mesa-dri:i386`.

 **Additional Software Requirements for Windows Phone 8 On-Device Deployment**